Kumar-s29/action-repo/README.md

 This repository is used to generate GitHub events (Push, Pull Request, Merge) for the webhook receiver assignment.

-It triggers events that are captured by the Flask webhook application.
+It triggers events that are captured by the Flask webhook application